Spagero763/veraflow/contracts/README.md

-# VeraFlow
+# VeraFlow — Smart Contracts

 On-chain professional identity and credit layer for skilled workers.

 Workers get tamper-proof credentials as soulbound tokens.
 Those credentials feed a deterministic reputation score.
 That score unlocks micro-loans — no bank account, no collateral, no KYC middleman.

-Built on Avalanche for the Build Games hackathon.
+Built on Avalanche Fuji for Build Games 2026.

 ---